Wedding of Harald, Crown Prince of Norway, and Sonja Haraldsen: Engagement

 Crown Prince Harald, the only son and heir of King Olav V of Norway, first met Sonja Haraldsen, the youngest child of Norwegian manufacturer Karl August Haraldsen (1889–1959) and Dagny Ulrichsen (1898–1994), in June 1959 at a party hosted by their mutual friend Johan Stenersen.
 In August 1959, Harald invited Sonja to a ball to celebrate his graduation from the Norwegian Military Academy.

 Their courtship proved controversial as many felt the Crown Prince should marry a bride of royal descent.
 King Olav V refused to grant his consent to a non-royal match.
 The press linked Harald to Princess Alexandra of Kent, Princess Sophia of Greece and Denmark and Princess Irene of Greece and Denmark.
 Following his 30th birthday in 1967, Harald told his father that if he could not marry Sonja, he would not marry at all.
 At the time, Harald was the only person in the line of succession to the Norwegian throne, and his not marrying would have ended the reign of his family, and possibly the monarchy, in Norway.

 Following consultations with the Norwegian government, who stated that while they could not give their formal approval to the marriage they would not publicly oppose it should the king give his consent, King Olav V eventually relented and on 18 March 1968, he announced the couple's engagement in a statement to the president of the Storting.
 Flags were flown from public buildings in celebration of the news.
 Harald presented Sonja with a diamond and ruby ring which had belonged to his late mother, Crown Princess Märtha.
-Their son, Crown Prince Haakon, eventually presented the same ring to Mette-Marit Tjessem Høiby.
+Their son, Haakon Magnus, eventually presented the same ring to Mette-Marit Tjessem Høiby.